Verbo Ingles Regular E Irregular

 Introduction: The Foundation of English Verbs

 Verbs are the action words of a sentence; they describe what the subject is doing, being, or having.
 In English, verbs are categorized into two main types: regular verbs and irregular verbs.
 Knowing the difference and how to conjugate each type is fundamental to constructing grammatically correct and fluent sentences.
-This article will break down the nuances of both, helping you confidently navigate the complexities of English verb conjugation.
+This article will break down the nuances of both, helping you confidently manage the complexities of English verb conjugation.

 Regular Verbs: The Predictable Pattern